speg/squirrels/_posts/2014-05-16-Intro-to-HHVM.md

 # From Zero to Hack in Sixty Seconds

 Want to try out Facebook\'s new language but don\'t know where to start?
-I\'ve created a vagrant box to help you get started[fast](#fast).
+I\'ve created a vagrant box to help you get started [fast](#fast)!

 <iframe width="420" height="315" src="//www.youtube.com/embed/w0K1wwSJZoc" frameborder="0" allowfullscreen="allowfullscreen">&nbsp;</iframe>

 ## Install VirtualBox

-The box is designed for VirtualBox so head over to their[site](https://www.virtualbox.org)and grab the latest.
+The box is designed for VirtualBox so head over to their [site](https://www.virtualbox.org)and grab the latest.

 ## Install Vagrant

-In order to quickly configue a VM with a box we will be using[Vagrant](http://www.vagrantup.com).
-Once you have it install you will be able to use `vagrant` on the command line.
+In order to quickly configue a VM with a box we will be using [Vagrant](http://www.vagrantup.com).
+Once you have it installed you will be able to use `vagrant` on the command line.

 ## Download the HHVM box

 Vagrant uses \"boxes\" to build VirtualMachines.
 Think of them like simple disk images and may or may not already have some configuration done.
-I've made a box that has HHVM, nginx, and MariaDB already installed.
+I\'ve made a box that has HHVM, nginx, and MariaDB already installed.

-You can browse boxes on[VagrantCloud](http://vagrantcloud.com) and `vagrant` can fetch boxes from here.
-I have set up[this](https://vagrantcloud.com/speg/hhvm)box.
+You can browse boxes on [VagrantCloud](http://vagrantcloud.com) and `vagrant` can fetch boxes from here.
+I have set up [this](https://vagrantcloud.com/speg/hhvm) box.
 To tell vagrant to download it, simply do: `vagrant box add speg/hhvm`

 ## Initialze the VM